surniaulula/wpsso-google-merchant-feed/README.md

 <p><strong>Google Merchant Feed per Language:</strong></p>

-<p>There are no add-on settings to configure &mdash; an XML feed is automatically available for each installed WordPress language.
+<p>There are no add-on settings to configure &mdash; an XML feed for your products is automatically available for each installed WordPress language.
 For example: <code>/merchant-feed/en_US.xml</code>.</p>

 <!-- /about -->